dades1986/angular_questions/README.md

 # 3. Which soft skills do Angular developers need?

+Some of the crucial soft skills required to be a skilled Angular developer include empathy, time management, communication, and attention to detail.
+Teamwork is also vital for Angular developers

 # 4. Explain the kind of data binding that Angular deploys.

 # 5. Explain how Angular is different from AngularJS.